Training

 A one-of-a-kind experience that immerses participants in the realities faced by people with disabilities during emergencies.
 The event showcases accessible solutions, technologies for emergency scenarios, and imparts essential knowledge on how to prepare for emergencies with the needs of people with disabilities in mind.
 Through simulated experiences, attendees gain a direct understanding of the challenges and potential solutions that those with disabilities face in emergency situations.

-Lecture – introduction to emergency accessibility
+Introduction to emergency accessibility lecture

 Introductory Lecture on Accessibility in Emergency Situations – The unique impact of emergencies on people with disabilities, the challenges they face, and how society can become the human ramp that assists during emergencies and saves lives.
 The training includes a personal testimonial from a person with a disability, sharing their personal experiences during an emergency.